-Monetary compensation is paid as a bonus once per year to Officers who have executive duties in an amount determined in accordance with considerations such as the level of achievement with respect to annual operating performance targets.
-It is possible that bonuses may not be paid if business profit does not reach a certain amount.
-Bonuses reflect the results of annual performance evaluations based on criteria set according to the individual's role.
-(Variable range of bonuses in months' worth of salary: ± 1.2 months)
+Bonuses are monetary compensation paid annually to Officers with executive duties, the amounts being determined in accordance with the level of achievement with respect to annual operating performance targets.
+If a certain level of business profit is not attained, bonuses may not be paid at all.
+Bonuses reflect the annual performance based on the evaluation criteria set for each role.
+(Variable range of months for bonuses: $\pm 1.2$ months)